Power of Words

 Two exercises

-Reading does only so much.
-These two games are what carry the lessons home.
-The first one tests your ear.
-The second one finds the hook hiding under any CTA.
-Try them now.
+Reading only gets you so far.
+These two games are what make the lessons stick.
+The first tests your ear.
+The second finds the hook hiding under any CTA.
+Give them a try.

 Take any CTA.
-Ask why a user would click it.
+Ask why someone would click it.
 Then ask why, five times in a row.
 Each layer goes deeper.
-At the bottom is the feeling.
+At the bottom is a feeling.
 Rewrite the copy from there.

 Four ingredients